From the Sorcerer's Scroll

 hours, by and large, with little or no editing.
 Each supplement furthermore

-reflected development and evolution of the game, so there was
+reflected development and evolution of The Game, so there was

 contradiction, duplication, and vast areas of ambiguity and nondirection.

-I saw this as a second problem, one well known to you also.
+I saw this as a 2nd problem, one well known to you also.
 D&D

 was too flexible and unlimited, in my opinion.
 The game was actually